 Don’t focus on saving time but see the bigger picture.
 Taking a bird’s eye view, it is always beneficial to spend that extra time and backstitch to prevent any wear and tear in your final quilted product.

-- MAKE EVEN QUILT PIECES:
+MAKE EVEN QUILT PIECES

 The most frustrating thing you can encounter in your quilting project is undoubtedly when you are stitching two pieces together, but they are of different sizes.
 See, when you have squares in your quilt, you have to make sure that all the four sides of that square are equal to match the neighboring fabric.
 Even if you are using other shapes, the two fabrics that need to be stitched together should have identical edges so as to stitch them together perfectly without any glitch.

 The measurements of your pieces must be exact irrespective of any quilt shapes that you are using.
 This is because the look of the final quilt and its evenness in case depends upon the measurement details that you have used while forming the quilt pieces.
 Each and every piece in the finished final product must be uniform or else your quilt is going to look very shabby and untidy.
 This is a time well-spent as you will be extremely thankful in the end, that you took time out for this.
-For example, if you are making a jewellery travel bag pattern, even quilt pieces can perfectly put in together geometrically, for the final piece to be a perfect square or whatever shape you desire it to be.
+For example, if you are making a jewelry travel bag pattern, even quilt pieces can perfectly put in together geometrically, for the final piece to be a perfect square or whatever shape you desire it to be.

 Just use a small ruler so that you can measure the pieces precisely.
 You can then use a rotary cutter that can be described as a pizza cutter for the fabric!
 This rotary cutter helps to cut precise and clean lines each and every single time you cut.
 While using scissors for the same may result in cutting a jagged edge even if the shapes are perfectly measured.

-- ALWAYS BETTER TO PRE-WASH FABRIC:
+ALWAYS BETTER TO PRE-WASH FABRIC

 Whenever you are doing your quilting project, it is always advisable to pre-wash your fabric to prevent many disasters.
 Often, there might be bleeding of fabric so if you wash your quilt after the project is complete, the dye or color might smudge to the adjoining areas and the quilt will look like nothing but a catastrophe.
 So while you’re making a quilting project at your home, remember, just wash your fabric in the beginning itself before making of the quilt.
 By washing the fabric even before cutting the design and beginning to stitch, you are making sure that colors will mostly not be smudged later on when you wash the ultimate product.
-The quilted fabric is sometimes used in making jewellery bags and pouches for which transfer of colors can look very shabby.
+The quilted fabric is sometimes used in making jewelry bags and pouches for which transfer of colors can look very shabby.
 The Yazzii Products like Petite Double Organizer, Thread Organizer, etc. are perfect options for you as they use high-quality fabrics that do not lose color.